minprog/exercises/writing/functions/index.md

 Think of a couple of good testcases.
 What is the max of `{1.555, 3, 1.645, 178}`?
 What is the max of an array with only one element?
 What is the max of an empty array?

 **Test** your function by adding code to `main`.

-## How to submit

-Make sure all your functions are in a file called `functions.c`.
-Then submit this file in the form below.